Audiohotshot/MIDI2EXCELConverter/README.md

 Copy all files to your computer

 # Launch plugin:
-Open the .xlsm file.
+Open the .xlsm file in Excel

-It contains macros; so allow to use macros in excel.
+It contains macros; so allow Excel on opening to use macros in excel.

 There's just one big start button.
 Press it and a finder/explorer will pop up for loading the .midi file.
 This could be done in a few seconds up to a minute, depending on the size of the file.